shrebox/Data-Structure-Algorithms/README.md

 # Data-Structure-Algorithms

-All the major data structure codes written in C.
+All the major data structure codes written in C and C++.

 Enjoy! :)